ga-wdi-remote/js-dom-hw-counters/README.md

 > have called this property `data-banana` (and accessed it via
 > `.dataset.banana`).

-In order to make all of this work, you will need to complete two functions:
+In order to make all of this work, you will need to complete two named functions:
 `incrementCounter` and `addNewCounter`.

--   `incrementCounter` will take one argument, `i`; its job will be (a) to go into the `counts` array and increment the value at index `i`, and
+-   `incrementCounter` will take one argument, `i`; its job will be to go into the `counts` array and increment the value at index `i`
-    (b) to then update the appropriate counter (i.e. the counter with `data-index` equal to `i`) in the HTML page to reflect the new count value.
-    This function will need to be called by the click handler function for the '+1' buttons.

 -   `addNewCounter` will be the click handler for the 'New Counter!' button.
     Its job will be
     (a) to add a new count value (starting at 0) to the `counts` array,